Nevada Military and Veterans Benefits

-Summary of Nevada Military and Veterans Benefits : Nevada offers special benefits for its military Service members and Veterans including: state employment preferences, education and tuition assistance, vehicle tags, disabled Veteran tax exemption, Veteran cemetery plots, as well as hunting and fishing license privileges.
+Summary of Nevada Military and Veterans Benefits: Nevada offers special benefits for its military Service members and Veterans including state employment preferences, education and tuition assistance, vehicle tags, disabled Veteran tax exemption, State Veterans cemetery cemeteries, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.
 Any Veteran, Family member of a Veteran or Nevada resident on active duty can receive free assistance in filing a claim with the U.S. Department of Veteran Affairs for a service-connected disability or other benefit program.
 Assistance includes help in filing claims, representation at local hearings, appeals and discharge upgrades.

 Nevada State Military and Veterans Benefit Highlights and Eligibility

 Nevada Retirement Income Taxes: Nevada does not levy a general state income tax on individuals, so you are not required to file an individual state tax return for Nevada.

 Nevada Retired Military Pay Taxes: Nevada does not levy a general state income tax on individuals, so you are not required to file an individual state tax return for Nevada.